Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/Run_first_time_ux/Run_first_time_ux/t_adding_system_user_unix.md

 1. Log on as root.
 1. Execute the profile.
-1. Copy the `cftsu` executable to the following directory, where you must first create the `cft `sub- folder:
+1. Copy the `cftsu` executable to the following directory, where you must first create the `cft `sub-folder:
     cp $CFTDIRINSTALL/bin/cftsu /opt/cft/cftsu
     The destination directory, for example `/opt/cft/`, must be outside of the $CFTDIRINSTALL directory to allow automatic updating when apply a SP or product update.
 1. Execute the commands: